Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 Conclusion

-RaftStack CLI solved our immediate repository standardization problems, cutting setup time dramatically and eliminating configuration drift.
-But the more significant insight was recognizing that the same principles could be applied to AI-assisted development.
-By constraining Claude Code with structured workflows, specifications, and test-first methodology, we transformed it from an unpredictable assistant into a reliable tool that produces consistent, high-quality code.
+RaftStack CLI solved our immediate repository standardization problem, cutting setup time from days to minutes and eliminating configuration drift.
+The more significant insight was recognizing that the same principles apply to AI-assisted development.
+By constraining Claude Code with structured workflows, specifications, and test-first methodology, we turned it from an unpredictable assistant into a reliable tool that produces consistent, high-quality code.

-The combination of these approaches creates a multiplier effect.
+The combination creates a multiplier effect.
 Developers spend less time on setup and more time on valuable work.
 Code reviews focus on substance rather than style.
 AI assistance accelerates development without sacrificing quality.
-And perhaps most importantly, every developer on the team—regardless of experience level or personal coding style—produces code that meets the same high standard.
+Every developer on the team produces code that meets the same standard, regardless of experience level or personal coding style.

-If your team is struggling with similar challenges, we encourage you to try RaftStack and experiment with structured AI workflows.
+If your team is dealing with similar challenges, try RaftStack and experiment with structured AI workflows.
 The investment in tooling and process pays dividends in every project that follows.
-In an industry obsessed with moving fast, sometimes the fastest path forward is taking time to build the right foundation.

 Ready to Standardize Your Development Workflow?

 RaftLabs helps engineering teams build scalable, consistent development practices.
-Whether you need help implementing tooling like RaftStack, establishing AI-assisted development workflows, or building custom solutions for your team's specific challenges, we'd love to discuss how we can help.
+Whether you need help implementing tooling like RaftStack, establishing AI-assisted development workflows, or building custom solutions for your team's specific challenges, we can help.
+Talk to our team about your current workflow and where it breaks down.